-The PCAT is an interdisciplinary center that aims to provide shared resources and technologies to the community
+The PCAT is not a Core but an interdisciplinary center that aims to provide shared resources and technologies to the community.

 - PIs must read, understand, and agree to this policy statement before access to the PCAT will be granted to lab members.